IshanChakraborty96/Docs/docs/source/index.rst

    Pages/Control Center
    Pages/api

-All Katonic components run in Kubernetes.
+All Katonic components run in Kubernetes :ref:`https://kubernetes.io/'.
 You can run an instance of Katonic in the cloud or on-premises in your office or data center.

 Links
 =====